-We have reviewed the accompanying interim condensed consolidated financial statements of Dukhan Bank Q.P.S.C. (the "Bank") and its subsidiaries (together referred to as the "Group") as at 31 March 2021 which comprise the interim consolidated statement of financial position as at 31 March 2021, the related interim consolidated statement of income, interim consolidated statement of changes in equity, interim consolidated statement of cash flows, and interim consolidated statement of changes in restricted investment accounts for the three-month period then ended, and related explanatory notes.

-Management is responsible for the preparation and fair presentation of these interim condensed consolidated financial statements in accordance with the Financial Accounting Standards issued by the Accounting and Auditing Organisation for Islamic Financial Institutions ("AAOIFI") as modified by the Qatar Central Bank ("QCB") and the applicable provisions of Qatar Central Bank regulations.
-Our responsibility is to express a conclusion on this interim financial information based on our review.
+We have reviewed the accompanying interim condensed consolidated financial statements of Dukhan Bank Q.P.S.C. ("the Bank") and its subsidiaries (together referred to as the "Group") comprising the interim consolidated statement of financial position as at 30 June 2021, the related interim consolidated statement of income for the three month and six month periods then ended, and the related interim consolidated statements of changes in owner's equity, cash flows and changes in restricted investment accounts for the six month period then ended, and related explanatory notes.
+Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with the Financial Accounting Standards (FAS) issued by the Accounting and Auditing Organisation for Islamic Financial Institutions ("AAOIFI") as modified by Qatar Central Bank ("QCB").
+Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.